Building a Foundation

 Widjiwagan has a history of safe wilderness travel that spans more than 80 years.
 It is important for parents and campers to acknowledge that instant communication with emergency medical services is not always possible due to the remoteness of our trips.
 Because of this, we have developed a risk management strategy that couples advanced wilderness first aid protocols and training with a thorough knowledge of the areas we travel through.
 Our program cannot guarantee accident-free travel.
 However, our attitude and investment in accident prevention can ensure that, in the event of an accident or illness, our counselors have received the training necessary to inform appropriate and expeditious decisions.

-We invite parents/guardians, family and friends to attend their camper’s banquet and closing campfire.
+We invite parents/guardians, family and friends to attend their camper’s Closing Celebration.
 These events offer an opportunity to share in the Widji trail experience and celebrate the accomplishments of returning campers.
-Registration is required at least one week in advance for the banquet dinner and breakfast the following morning.
-Banquets are held on the night before the last day of the session.
+Registration is required at least one week in advance for the Closing Celebration.
+Closing Celebrations are held on the night before the last day of the session.
 For accommodations in or around Ely, please visit ely.org.

 Submission of the following forms every year before campers arrive:

 - Physical Examination

 - Contact Information & Agreement Form

 - Passport: Campers traveling to Canada (Quetico, Advanced Canoers and some Advanced Explorer Backpackers) must bring a valid passport to camp and send us photocopy of their passport prior to arrival.